 Staff

 Dr. Sangeetha Iyer received her PhD in Molecular Pharmacology from the University of Pittsburgh and went on to complete her postdoctoral research at the University of Texas at Austin.
 She has over ten years of experience in model/assay development and drug screening for human disorders.
-She has worked extensively in the drug discovery space including work across multiple therapeutic modalities such as gene therapy and large molecule as well as small molecule drug candidates.
+She has worked extensively in the drug discovery space including work across multiple therapeutic modalities such as gene therapy and large molecule, and small molecule drug candidates.
 Dr. Iyer brings her expertise in working with rare disease patient groups, clinical KOL’s and scientific discovery processes to her role with the ACD.

 Emily Reinhardt – Patient Registry Coordinator

-Emily has over ten years of research experience, with particular emphasis in pre-clinical and translational neuroscience research.
-She considers herself a scientist, first and foremost.
-She loves to get people excited about science, especially children!
+Emily has almost 15 years of research experience, with particular emphasis in pre-clinical and translational neuroscience research.
 Through her love of science, she has grown passionate about using data to improve the lives of people within her community.
 Emily is a graduate of Kansas State University, earning both her BS and MS in Psychology with a focus in Behavioral Neuroscience.
-She currently lives in Southern California with her husband, Andrew.
-As a California transplant, she enjoys regular visits to the beach, gardening all year round, and daily walks with her senior dog, Dottie.
+She currently lives in Vancouver, Washington, with her husband, Andrew.